When assumptions become decisions

 Not every friction point in everyday life is automatically a candidate for automation.

-What Aiquiro Research examines
+What Aiquiro assesses:

 What all these cases have in common